Self-Defense Courses on Campus

 RAD (Rape Aggression Defense) Course: A Self-Defense Course for Women Students

-RAD is a comprehensive self-defense system for women presented by the Penn State University Police and the Center for Women Students.
+RAD is a comprehensive self-defense system for women presented by the The Pennsylvania State University Police and the Center for Women Students.
 It is the only self-defense course endorsed by the International Association of Campus Law Enforcement Administrators.

 This course is a basic introduction to self-defense techniques and open to currently enrolled women students.
 Things to gain from attending the course include: